StefanIngimar/Steering-Algorithm-DIT639/code-of-conduct.md

 To ensure a better knowledge transfer the group agreed to try at least once to assign more than one person to a more complex task and see how such collaboration would affect the overall workflow and problem understanding in the team.

-**What is our usual communication plan?**
+## What is our usual communication plan?

 As mentioned before, at least one in-person meeting preferably after lectures.
 Thus, a meeting on Tuesday.
 The group also agreed on ad-hoc online communication whenever needed through Discord.

-**How will we solve conflicts?**
+## How will we solve conflicts?

-By means of a duel—honorably fought with rapiers and gunpowder weapons, where skill, strategy, and courage determine the victor.

-Conflicts in the team will be solved by means of a gentleman-like discussion where all parties will have a chance to talk and present their way of thinking.
-After the discussion the conflict will be resolved by all team-members voting on the solutions presented.

-The team members agreed to mitigate the conflict situations as much as possible and utilize the “disagree and commit” principle used by Jeff Bezos himself, to save time and reduce arguing.
+Conflicts in the team will be solved through respectful and structured discussions where all parties have a chance to present their perspectives.
+If the discussion does not lead to a resolution, the group will vote on the presented solutions.
+The team also agreed to follow the "disagree and commit" principle, as popularized by Jeff Bezos, to avoid prolonged arguments and keep progress moving.

+To avoid conflicts in the first place, the team will:
+- Clearly define task scopes and responsibilities
+- Maintain open and respectful communication at all times
+- Use Trello and daily stand-ups to avoid misunderstandings or duplicated work
+- Encourage early discussion of blockers or concerns

-In a case of total moral devastation, the teacher will be involved to help resolve the conflict.
+In the rare case of an unresolved or serious conflict, the team will involve the course instructor for guidance and resolution support.

-**How do you plan to ensure responsible use of LLMs in your project and how do you transparently and traceably document the use of LLMs?**
+## How do you plan to ensure responsible use of LLMs in your project and how do you transparently and traceably document the use of LLMs?

+The group has come to the consesus that we will not use LLMs in our project.
+Our observations have yielded that LLM response times are incredibly slow, and act as a bottleneck to our speedy progression; our efficiency is higher searching the web for relevant documentation to complete tasks.
+We have also realized that LLMs are prone to hallucinations when we cross-reference information on the internet with more trusted sources.
+At this point in time, we consider LLM support to be more of a liability rather than a helpful too.

+**In the unlikely event we decide to change our minds again, we will revert back to our previous strategy with transparency of use of LLMs:**

-The group agreed that LLMs will be used to help expand knowledge and improve created solutions and not produce solutions to the problems.
+LLMs will be used to help expand knowledge and improve created solutions and not produce solutions to the problems.
 That means that fully generated solutions by the LLMs are not acceptable and will not be merged into the main branch in the project.

 To ensure the proper use of LLMs as helpers and not solvers a person that is assigned to a task has to be able to fully explain their solution to other team members.
 A part of the in-person meetings will be used to talk about how and if LLMs have been used to solve the problem.